CenterForOpenScience/OSFDocs/docs/projects/overview.rst

 The metadata is displayed at the top of the Project Overview to orient users to the project's basic information.

 At the top of the Project Overview is the project's title.
 Below the title is the list of contributors.
 Below this is a row listing the "Date Created" and "Last Updated" date.
 Below these two dates is the "Category" field.
+Below this is the License.
 Below this is the project description.

 The project title can be updated by a contributor with administrative or read+write :ref:`permissions <contributors>`.
 These contributors can click on the title.
 This opens a text entry field where the user can revise the title.
 To submit changes, the user